Soumyaree/C-polynomials/README.md

 # MODEL Project – Polynomial Multiplication Benchmark (C)
 This project implements and benchmarks multiple polynomial multiplication algorithms in C, including classical and high-performance methods.
 It allows comparison of speed and accuracy for polynomials of various degrees.
 The naive double precision algorithm is used as a reference.

 A report was written to analyze the algorithms, describe them in greater detail, their implementation choices, and the benchmark results.

 ## Algorithms covered
+This Project contains .h files for each algorithm and main.c as main driver file to run all those algorithms
 1. **Naive Classical Multiplication**
 2. **Karatsuba Multiplication**
 3. **Toom-Cook Multiplication**